brandon-dev-fs/This-Day-in-History-GPT/README.md

-# This Month in History GPT
+# This Day in History GPT
- Get a generated summary of a particular month in time based on the NY Times archieves
+ Get a generated summary of the news for a particular day via the NY Times Archieve